jeremyclarke2010/dropbox_test/README.md

 Enable same partial file deduplication? yes/no: yes Please enter same partial file threshold, between 0 and 100: 50
 ```
-**WARNING**: Ignored fill will be renamed with _ignore suffix
+**WARNING**: Ignored fill will be renamed with a '_ignore' suffix

 ### Sync with network drive
-Map the network drive to a local folder, ensure using the correct path
-e.g. '/Volumes/Shared Folder' is a mapped network drive on local Mac machine
+The program works over IP.
+Just map the network drive to a local folder, and ensure using the correct path. (e.g. '/Volumes/Shared Folder' is a network drive mapped to a local folder on Mac)

 # Run PyTest module
 Tests are created using PyTest Framework, test steps generally following below steps: